 Meadowbrook Rehabilitation Hospital in Gardner (about 8 miles away) is the closest medical or health care facility to Spring Hill.
 The Olathe Medical Center and Miami County Hospital are each about 12 miles away.

-There aren’t a lot of towns with 5,000 residents that have the wherewithal to provide public transportation, and Spring Hill is no exception.
+There aren’t a lot of towns with 5,000 residents that have the wherewithal to provide public transportation, and Spring Hill is no exception find the best HVAC mesa.
 The good news is that as a stop along the Johnson County Transit Shuttle’s route, the townspeople who need a lift to Kansas City or other Johnson County destinations have that option.